 Directors may incur costs in fulfilling their duties, for example in travelling to meetings or activities to understand or monitor what is taking place.
 The reimbursement of properly incurred expenses is not considered a payment for goods or services or the remuneration of a trustee, nor does it count as any kind of personal benefit.

 9. Surplus before tax

+Surplus is stated after charging/(crediting):

+2019 2018

+€ €

-Surplus is stated after charging/(crediting): Surplus is stated after orlanging/(oroditing).
-2018 2017 € € Depreciation of tangible assets 16,209 15,656
+Depreciation of tangible assets 16,939 16,209

 10. Tax on surplus